wehong/Snake-Byte-Remake/README.md

 # Snake-Byte-Remake
-a simple Pygame game that mimic the old Apple II 'Snake Byte' game
+a simple Pygame game that mimic the old Apple II game, 'Snake Byte'
 ![Screenshot](./sbr_img.png)

 * All graphic images in this program are original